Ares-Developers/Ares-docs/bugfixes/type2/pktduplication.rst

-.. index:: PKTs; Multiple loose PKT files no longer have their contents duplicated.
+.. index:: PKTs; Multiple loose PKT files no longer have their contents duplicated

 ===============
 PKT Duplication